RMerl/asuswrt-merlin/README-merlin.txt

 Installation
 ------------
 Simply flash it like any regular update.
-You should not need to reset to factory defaults (see note below for one exception).
+You should not need to reset to factory defaults (see note below for exceptions).
 You can revert back to an original Asus firmware at any time just by flashing a firmware downloaded from Asus's website.

-NOTE: If you were still running a 32KB nvram firmware on an RT-N66U (which usually mean an original firmware older than 3.0.0.4.220), the first time you flash a 64KB-enabled firmware (such as Asuswrt-merlin) it will wipe ALL your current settings and revert back to factory default!
-This is required to upgrade the nvram storage to 64 KB.

-It's also strongly recommended to reset to factory defaults if upgrading from a much older firmware, especially one that was using a different wireless driver (see the changelog for more details)
+NOTE: resetting to factory default after flashing is strongly recommended for the following cases:

+- Switching between an SDK5 build and a regular build (RT-N66U)
+- Upgrading from anything older than 3.0.0.4.374 on the RT-N66U
+- Coming from another firmware (with the exception of Asus's original FW)

+If upgrading from anything older and you experience issues, then consider doing a factory default reset then as well.

+In all of these cases, do NOT load a saved copy of your settings!
+This would be the same thing as NOT resetting at all, as you will simply re-enter any invalid setting you wanted to get rid of.
+Make sure to create a new backup of your settings after reconfiguring.